 Long Island Divorce Attorney – Huntington, New York

-Contested Divorce and Uncontested Divorce in New York
+Contested Divorce vs. Uncontested Divorce in New York

 There are 2 types of divorce cases – contested divorces and uncontested divorces.